prontoplugins/ultimatethemingforjirasd/docs/index.md

 *Upload files - for a theme.
 Javascript and CSS are automatically loaded when a theme loads.
 Events in your javascript can be triggered on location change!
 * Edit (and hide) different components in the Service Desk:
 * Create a category view of portals that replaces the normal portals view.
-* Hide different groups and requests types, and hide them from search.
 * Add fields to the “My Requests” form, e.g. Created/Updated/Labels and more.
 * Customize login page.
 * Export to Excel from "My requests".